raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

-**Using size to create distance**

 --- task ---
-When we look at things which are further away, they look a lot smaller than they do up close.
+Now, we're going to change the size of some of our sprites to make it appear as fi they are further away from us than others.
+When we look at things which are further away in real life, they look a lot smaller than they do up close.
 If we really want our animation to look realistic, we can change the size of our sprites to mimic this effect.
 Have a look at this project and notice how the size of the numbers adds to the illusion of distance:

 **Depth and Distance**: [See inside](https://scratch.mit.edu/projects/445071529/editor){:target="_blank"}